 - Parents Only

-Premier Gladys Berejiklian told the Sydney Morning Herald: "The Sydney Fish Market is an iconic part of our city but there's no doubt it needs a huge makeover.
+In 2019 Premier Gladys Berejiklian told the Sydney Morning Herald: "The Sydney Fish Market is an iconic part of our city but there's no doubt it needs a huge makeover.
 I know, with a makeover, there will be even more tourists and even more locals enjoying this."
 It will find a new home in Blackwattle Bay after standing in its current spot in Bays Market District since 1966.
 The new and old spots are adjacent, so locals need not fret.
 The Bay will also receive new restaurants, cafes and bars, a public boardwalk, and will be ferry accessible.
 The current spot will be replaced by high-rise residential developments.

 Fish, Chips & A Sprinkle Of Denmark

 The beautification of the markets is set to be left in the hands of 3xn, a Danish architect firm who have built internationally-renown waterfront buildings including the Denmark National Aquarium and Sydney's Quay Quarter Tower.
 The new markets are expected to allow room for visitors to watch the live auctions, as well as providing them with opportunities to learn about sustainability and how their fish have been caught.